autojazari/sdc-lab1-notmnist/README.md

 Udacity.com course uses Jupyter Notebook, however I perfer to do run all code from the terminal.
 This guide will help you setup OS X and Ubuntu / Kali-Rolling with `Python 3.5`, `Matplotlib`, `TensorFlow` and `sklearn`.

+## Description
+The purpose of this assignment was to practice Linear Regression using `TensorFLow`, plus learn about `Stocastic Gradient Descent`.

 ## OS X
 ```
 brew install python3